 Aug 28, 2023: Replaced the Samsung S95B OLED with the Samsung S90C OLED as the 'Best TV Under $1,500', the Samsung QN90B QLED with the Samsung QN90C/QN90CD QLED as the 'Best Bright Room 4k TV', and added a few Notable Mentions.

 Jun 23, 2023: Replaced the Sony X85J with the Sony X85K as the 'Best Budget TV Under $1,500', added the Samsung S90C OLED, TCL 6 Series/R655 QLED, and TCL 4 Series/S455 2022 to Notable Mentions, and refreshed the text for accuracy and consistency.

 Jan 12, 2023: Restructured the article to put more emphasis on the sizes available for less than $1,500, instead of simply selecting a size for each recommendation.
 Added the Samsung QN90B QLED, but removed the TCL 6 Series/R646 2021 QLED as it's currently hard to find.

 Our recommendations above are what we think are currently the best TVs under $1,500 to buy for most people.
 We factor in the price (a cheaper TV wins over a pricier one if the difference isn't worth it), feedback from our visitors, and availability (no TVs that are difficult to find or almost out of stock everywhere).

-If you would like to do the work of choosing yourself, here is the list of all our reviews of TVs that are less than $1,500.
+If you would like to do the work of choosing yourself, here is the list of all our reviews of TVs.
 Be careful not to get too caught up in the details.
 While no TV is perfect, most TVs are great enough to please almost everyone, and the differences are often not noticeable unless you really look for them.